 This Is Classical Guitar

 Bradford Werner’s deep and extensive site devoted to the classical guitar is perhaps the largest free resource out there.
-He is a knowledgeable and friendly teacher as well as a skilled and sensitive player.
+He is a knowledgeable and friendly teacher as well as a skilled player.
 His free lessons are well organized and graded step by step, unlike many teachers and bloggers (on YouTube especially) who give tips on how to play repertoire pieces primarily.
 Werner’s courses page lists his graded approach to learning technique as well as pieces.
 His method includes video guides on how to play as well.
 Overall this is a wonderful, systematic package – for free.